bluzelle/api/source/index.html.md

 Argument  | Description
 ----------|------------
-key       | The name of the key to query value     | The value to set the key
+key       | The name of the key to query value     | The string value to set the key

 ### Returns